Cookie lifetime / ITP

 | Chrome | Third-party | Allowed (deprecation walked back) |

-The living table and what to do about each row is Tracking after third-party cookies: what actually still works; the durable transport that sidesteps the caps is Server-side tracking; and Conversion tracking & signal quality maps the wider territory.
+The maintained version of this table, with per-context caveats and what to do about each row, is in Tracking after third-party cookies: what actually still works.
+The transport that sidesteps the caps is Server-side tracking.

 Related terms